 Optical disdrometers are also used to determine precipitation type.
 These instruments use the extinction of a horizontal (infrared) light sheet to detect hydrometeors.
 When a particle falls through the light sheet, the receiver intensity is reduced.
 The amplitude of this reduction correlates with the particle size, and the duration correlates with the particle fall speed.
 The type of precipitation is determined by comparing the particle fall speed distribution of a series of detected particles against known relationships for different types of liquid, mixed and solid precipitation.

 These sensors also generally give acceptable results for common precipitation types.
-Detection rates compared to human observers are similar to those found for scatter sensors (WMO, 2005a).
+Detection rates compared to human observers are similar to those found for scatter sensors (WMO, 2005a, 2010).
 Again, mixed precipitation types and hail are difficult to detect.

+A new measurement technique related to disdrometers are the so-called 2D and 3 D video disdrometers that also capture projected images of the hydrometeors.
+These instruments are currently under development or used for research purposes.
+Examples are the 2D video disdrometer (Schönhuber et al., 2007), the Video Precipitation Sensor (Liu et al., 2014) and the Multi-Angle Snowflake Camera (Praz et al., 2017).

 Doppler radar